finnjames/finnjames.dev/index.md

 I like drawing, reading, photography, and music.
 I am an Computer Science major at UNC Chapel Hill and a Python and Javascript developer for the [Skynet robotic telescope network](https://skynet.unc.edu/).

-Contact: 'hey' at this domain
+email: 'hey' at this domain

 [github](https://github.com/radiolevity)